<!--

 :::info

-Phase 1 covers EVM chains only — Ethereum, Arbitrum, Base, Polygon, and
+Phase 1 covers EVM chains — Ethereum, Arbitrum, Base, BNB Smart Chain,

-BNB Smart Chain.
-Non-EVM chains (Tron, Solana, Bitcoin) and fiat
+and Polygon.
+Non-EVM chains (Tron, Solana, Bitcoin) and fiat on-ramps

 :::